YexLabs/ETH_SH_hackathon/README.md

 * Create time windows and check that the swap volume and timestamp in a batch meet the requirements.
 * Calculate the best price AMM then to do swap for tokens to balance demand.
-* Automatic distribution tokens -- users do not need to wait for results and claim token, token will be automatically withdrawn to users' account.
+* Automatic distribution tokens -- users do not need to wait for results and claim tokens, tokens will be automatically withdrawn to users' accounts.

-Chainlink Automation allows us to automate the process: control the swap, choose a right time to match the balanced demand directly, and choose a best AMM to swap the excess demand.
+Chainlink Automation allows us to automate the process: control the swap, choose the right time to match the balanced demand directly, and choose the best AMM to swap the excess demand.

 Finally, Chainlink Automation can also automatically distribute tokens, letting users free from a claim.
 This minimizes the gas fee on the user side and achieves the best user experience by reducing the number of interactions.